ComedicChimera/chai-lang.dev/content/_index.md

 - Speed of compiling.
 - Speed of running.

-Whirlwind recognizes that performance while important is not the only feature that matters to modern programmer.
+Whirlwind recognizes that performance while important (and very easily possible with Whirlwind) is not the only feature that matters to modern programmer.
 Being able to develop swiftly and fluidly is critical to designing robust and elegant applications.
 Whirlwind strives to allow you to translate your ideas into code as quickly and effortlessly as possible without incurring a significant performance cost.
 Moreover, by removing the clutter of the standard development workflow, we allow more time for optimization, testing, and polishing.

 In line with these goals, Whirlwind is beautiful by design -- it is designed with minimal